Universal Screener Best Practices

 1. With the Classworks assessments, the proctor must ensure all students are diligently working through and answering the questions.

 2. All questions should be answered during a single class period.
+However, if students need additional time the test will bookmark.
 Reminding students of time intervals and actively walking around to make sure students are working through the questions is key.
 It is easy to see how far along in each test the student is by glancing at their monitor.

 3. If students are taking it remotely, you can easily see how much time they spent on it.
 This will indicate if they rushed through the test and you would like them to take it again.